oven-sh/bun/docs/guides/ecosystem/drizzle.md

 ---

 Then run `index.ts` with Bun.
-Bun wil automatically create `sqlite.db` and execute the query.
+Bun will automatically create `sqlite.db` and execute the query.

 ```sh
 $ bun run index.ts